jrvlima/kata-oreilly-q425-brinus/fleeting/Requirements/Session-1-Q&A.md

 ### Q2 \- Legal/legality compliance?

 **Sam:** Yes/No\!
 O insurance issues, admit everything is ok.
-For aspects such as: (i) ïf someone steal the vehicle, how do we know(?); (ii) what happens when an e-bike doesn’t get checked out back (?) (iii) if someone is piggybacking for a ride (?).
+For aspects such as: (i) if someone steals the vehicle, how do we know(?); (ii) what happens when an e-bike doesn’t get checked out back (?) (iii) if someone is piggybacking for a ride (?).
 There is a relation between what is legal and/or what is situated into a gray-area.
 You don’t have to rebuild this system for real, so getting every single bit of detail out of it isn't necessarily required, given you’ve probably only got a few weeks to work on this problem (legality).
 The only kind of area where sort of legality of enforcement you need to deal with is: (i) people not returning vehicles to the right location; (ii) people stealing things.
 It is a system to replace an existing system; just assume it’s a complete greenfield rebuild\!

 ### Q3 \- GEO restrictions?
 City boundaries etc.